Light1300/Canvas/README.md

 **If one instance crashes:** Railway detects the failed health check (`GET /health` returns non-200 or times out) and restarts the container.
 Redis retains all room state — on restart, the new instance reconnects to Redis and is immediately operational.
 WebSocket clients detect the disconnect via the `close` event and reconnect (handled by `useRoomSocket` reconnect logic).
 No data is lost.

-**Restart survivability:** Because zero application state lives in the process (only Redis and MongoDB), a restart is transparent.
+**Restart survivability:** Because zero application state lives in the process, a restart is transparent.
 Clients reconnect, send `JOIN_ROOM`, receive `INITIAL_STATE` from Redis stroke history, and resume drawing.

 ---